-Presented by: Colin Johnston, Medical Director/Director of Patient Safety
+Presented by: Maxine McVey, Interim Director of Nursing, on behalf of Colin Johnston, Medical Director

 1. Purpose

 This report updates the Board on the current performance with respect to both MRSA and C. diff infection rates.
 It invites the Board to comment on the current levels of infection and to seek assurance that everything that is required in relation to actions to reduce and prevent the opportunities for infection becoming a serious threat to patient safety are being taken.